ashishvinayak/garc/README.md

 ## Installation

-There are two options for installing garc.

-1. From pypi the official python package repository, which will always have the most stable release:
-    `pip install garc`
-2. Directly from Github, which will have the newest release:
+1. Directly from Github, which will have the newest release:
-    `pip install git+git://github.com/ChrisStevens/garc.git`
+    `pip install git+git://github.com/ashishvinayak/garc.git`

+2. Change the `user_agent` object in `client.py` manually to get it to work.

 ## Usage